 Mrs. Baite was a nurse.
 I've never met the woman – she died about three years ago – but I respect what she did.
 She handed over all her good looks to Emmy.

 A few humid, sticky weeks into July, Dylan called me.
 He wanted to have a sleep over.
 It was alright with his parents.
 It was up to mine.
-I hung up, heart pounding, and found my dad in his office, going over a crumpled manuscript with a red colored pencil between his fingers.
+I hung up, heart pounding, and found my dad in his office, going over a crumpled manu with a red colored pencil between his fingers.

 I asked.
 I waited like a naughty child awaiting punishment.